 The environment created by grower houses is detrimental to the physical well-being of turkeys.
 The confinement of large amounts of turkeys in inadequate space results in the rapid deterioration of air quality within the sheds.
 Turkey excrement accumulates quickly on the floors, and as bacteria break down the litter, the air becomes polluted with ammonia, dust, and fungal spores.
 High ammonia levels can cause painful skin conditions, respiratory problems, pulmonary congestion, swelling, hemorrhage, and blindness.
 During winter, when the ventilators are closed to conserve heat, ammonia levels may reach 200 parts per million; healthy ammonia levels should never surpass 20 parts per million.

 In about five months, turkeys reach market weight.
 More than 2,000 turkeys can be loaded onto a single truck headed for the slaughterhouse.
 For the birds, the journey to the slaughterhouse is physically and psychologically abusive.
 Catching teams load the turkeys at rates of up to 1,500 birds an hour, injuring many in the process.
 From dislocated hips and broken wings to internal hemorrhaging, the turkeys suffer from the process.
-During transport, the turkeys are not given food, water, or shelter.
+During transport, the turkeys are not given food, water, or appropriate shelter.
 The crates are often improperly covered, and the birds are exposed to high winds and cold temperatures.
 Many turkeys die during the trip from hypothermia, or from heart failure associated with stress.

 Many turkeys are slaughtered without being stunned at all.
 In the processing plant, turkeys are shackled by their legs and hung upside-down.
 The turkeys’ throats are slit on a circular blade before being placed in a scalding tank meant to loosen feathers.
-If turkeys are not properly stunned, they often miss the blade, resulting in the birds being boiled alive and conscious.
-Many alternatives to these inhumane slaughterhouse practices exist, from the use of mechanical harvesting or herding, to a more caring, gentler way of manually catching chickens, but the prevailing economic arguments encourage the continued use of inhumane methods.
+If turkeys are not properly stunned, they often miss the blade.
+This means that the turkeys enter the tank conscious and are boiled alive.
+Many alternatives to these inhumane slaughterhouse practices exist, from the use of mechanical harvesting or herding, to a more caring and gentler way of manually catching turkeys, but the prevailing economic arguments encourage the continued use of inhumane methods.